Military Headquarters - Barrington Street

 Military Headquarters Barrington Street

-The Maritime Centre was built on the site of the former Military Headquarters in 1974.
-A bronze plaque mounted on a low cement wall facing Barrington Street marks the entrance to the circular driveway that was in front of the building.
-Two granite War Department survey markers flanking the plaque indicate the boundary of the property; the stone gatepost to the immediate south was previously part of the entryway and can be seen on the 1928 photograph of the building.
+The Capitol Theatre was replaced by the Maritime Centre in 1974.
+From that year until the Maritime Centre was renovated in 2021, a bronze plaque was mounted on a low cement wall facing Barrington Street, which marked the entrance to the circular driveway in front of the old headquarters building.
+Two granite War Department survey markers flanked the plaque, indicating the boundary of the property.
+The remaining single stone gatepost that still stands immediately to the right of the Maritime Centre was previously part of the entryway to the Noble house and the military headquarters; it can be seen on the earlier photographs of the headquarters building.
+This gatepost is all that remains today of the Noble property and the headquarters that occupied the Barrington Street site for nearly half a century.

 The Halifax Military Heritage Preservation Society is committed to safeguarding the personal information (including a member’s name, contact information, age, military affiliation, if any, and educational background, etc.) entrusted to the Society by our members in accordance with privacy issues and PIPEDA and/or provincial legislation and any applicable laws and regulations.